Design Document: Centralized Agentic Skill Registry

 3.1 Proposed Database Schema Structure

-The centralized Controller will store skills in a structured table/collection.
+Light Portal stores skills in structured catalog tables.
 Below is a representation of the skill payload:

 {